top of page

 About

-His research has also led to five articles—two published, one forthcoming, and two under review—as well as a public-facing blog on ancient Mesopotamia, "Once Upon a Time in the East" (×”×™×” ×”×™×” במזרח), and online appearances.
+His research has led to six articles—four published and two forthcoming—a public-facing blog on ancient Mesopotamia ("Once Upon a Time in the East" / ×”×™×” ×”×™×” במזרח), and online appearances.

 Eli can be reached at eli@tadmor.us